amitrajaraman/notes/hs-101/main.md

 </p>

 It is also possible for the demand curve to slope upwards if the income effect strongly dominates the substitution effect for an inferior good.
 Such a good that violates the law of demand is known as a _Giffen good_.
 As the cost increases, the quantity demanded increases as well.
-For normal good, the income effect results in an increase in consumption whereas for an inferior good, it results in a decrease in consumption.
+For a normal good, the income effect results in an increase in consumption whereas for an inferior good, it results in a decrease in consumption.
 Therefore, for normal goods, both the effects work in the same direction and the consumption increases when price increases.
 For an inferior good, they work in opposite directions.

 # Lecture 17